boshkaoff/boshkaoff/README.md

 ## Projects

 ### AbyssLeague
-A project for abyss in Genshin Impact, featuring server-side and client-side implementations with advanced statistics and security systems.
+A project for PVP in gacha games, featuring server-side and client-side implementations with advanced statistics and security systems.

 ### [FileManager](https://github.com/boshkaoff/File-Manager)
 Just a file manager nothing intresting